phenology/cgc/docs/triclustering.rst

 ************************

 Also for the tri-clustering, analysis on distributed systems can be carried out using Dask (see also :doc:`coclustering`).
-Once connection to a Dask cluster is setup:
+Once the connection to a Dask cluster is setup:

 .. code-block:: python